bitcoin-studio/Bitcoin-Programming-with-BitcoinJS/README.md

 throughout this guide so it fits for beginners.

 Technical requirements
-* Node v10 or superior
+* Node v10 recommended
 * BitcoinJS v4
-* Bitcoin Core v17 or superior
+* Bitcoin Core v18
+* Bash or a Bash interpreter like Cygwin or Windows Subsystem for Linux (WSL)
-* Libbitcoin Explorer v3.4.x or superior
+* Libbitcoin Explorer v3 (optional)

 ## Copyright